 Reconstruction and Protection Strategies for the Norman Castle in Gerace

 Protecting Norman castles is a challenge requiring the combination of archaeology with modern engineering.
 The history of the castle in Gerace is also a story of the struggle against the forces of nature, especially after the great earthquake of 1783.
-This cataclysm destroyed the upper storeys of the towers and caused the foundations to crack, forcing the fortress's inhabitants to abandon it.
+This cataclysm seriously damaged the fortress structures and accelerated its fall into ruin, leading to the loss of its former defensive and functional roles.

 Conservation Challenges